Smith College Botanic Garden

 WLT 231 Contemporary Arabic Literature (4 Credits)

 Explores contemporary Arabic literature and culture, from the second half of the 20th century to the present.
 The course examines Arabic literature as it struggles to comprehend and, at times, redefine itself in the wake of the Arab defeat in the 1967 war.
 While texts emerge from discrete national identities, the course also focuses on their transnational concerns, paying attention to the sociopolitical and historical contexts that give rise to them.
 Discussions explore how literature provides a window into Bedouin life, the Palestinian experience, life in advanced petroeconomies, and contemporary Arab women’s experiences.
-(E) {L}
+(E) Literature

 Fall, Spring, Alternate Years